Wednesday, February 14, 2024

 AI photo editor.

-Monika: Did you plan how to come out to the public or it was a spontaneous action?
+Monika: Did you carefully plan your coming out to the public, or was it more of a spontaneous decision?

-Monika: Given my own experience as well as that of many girls and women that I interviewed, I wonder whether we should be called ‘runners’ instead of transwomen.
-We run, run, and run away from our feminine self until it catches up with us.
-The only difference is how long we can run away.
+Monika: Based on my own experience and that of many women I have interviewed, I sometimes wonder whether we should be called ‘runners’ instead of trans women.
+We run, run, and run away from our feminine selves until it catches up with us.
+The only difference is how long we can run.
 You ran a lot…

 Lucy: I did.
 I fully intended to take it to my grave.

-Monika: Luckily this is not going to happen.
-You compared it to an “egg”, a moment when we are not yet fully aware of our transness and when the moment of revelation occurs, the egg cracks and that can happen at any time being dependent on many known and unknown factors.
-Was COVID the tipping point, the last trigger that made you realize that you are a woman?
+Monika: Fortunately, that didn’t happen.
+You compared this early stage to an “egg,” a moment when we are not yet fully aware of our transness, and the moment of revelation occurs when the egg cracks.
+This moment can happen at any time, depending on many known and unknown factors.
+Was COVID the tipping point, the final trigger that made you realize you are a woman?

 Lucy: It may have had some circumstantial influence, but I don’t think it was critical.
 What tipped the balance was my decision to pass every earlier photo of me through FaceApp.
 That made it a project, since I had to search all over the house for pictures, and I’m very susceptible to projects.
 What I only realized recently is that the project, which took days, broke through a mechanism I wasn’t aware I had in place, which put a time limit on my fantasizing.
 After an hour or two my superego would stop it – I knew that without that check I would have to confront my wish to transition, and I was terrified.

-Monika: When you fed in your mug-shot-style selfie into FaceApp you must have got in return a picture of an attractive woman.
-Did it please you?
+Monika: When you fed your mug-shot-style selfie into FaceApp, it must have returned a picture of an attractive woman.
+Did that please you?

 Lucy: It did!
 I was amazed, and it led me to feed into FaceApp every picture of myself I could find beginning at about age 11, and that is what cracked my egg.

-Monika: Before your egg cracked, did you keep up any interest in transgender matters?
+Monika: Before your egg cracked, did you maintain any interest in transgender matters?

-Monika: How did you do your research?
-YouTube videos?
-You wrote that you were scrolling through endless photos of Japanese otokonoko models.
-Why them?
+Monika: How did you conduct your research?
+Did you watch YouTube videos?
+You mentioned scrolling through endless photos of Japanese otokonoko models.
+Why did you focus on them?

 Lucy: Luck of the draw, I guess.
 YouTube, Google keyword searches.
 In the early days of being online (late ‘90s), I would follow all 200 links on any given trans person’s GeoCities page, etc.